OpenChargingCloud/VanaheimrElectric/VanaheimrElectric_Tests/OverlayNetwork/README.md

 Energy Meter at the shared grid connection point, an OCPP Gateway and two Charging Station Management Systems.

-The HTTP Web Socket connections are initiated in "normal order" from the Charging Stations to the Local Controller, to the Gateway and finally to the CSMS.
+The HTTP WebSocket connections are initiated in "normal order" from the Charging Stations to the Local Controller, to the Gateway and finally to the CSMS.